emx34/doofus/README.md

 After a week to ten days of exhausting work, I've made quite good progress on the MS-DOS platform game Doofus :-) It's great to achieve things that haven't been done before..
 The game's music was really great, and after long and intense effort, I converted the adlib player assembler code into a standalone player that runs directly from the MS-DOS command line.
 After that, I focused on the unfinished graphics operations and made significant progress there as well.
-For the first time, Doofus' graphics have reached a level where they can be modified.
+For the first time, Doofus's graphics have reached a level where they can be modified.
 The next step will be the in-game graphics and sprites, but that's a really tiring job, requiring hours of studying and decoding assembly language code, developing Borland C++ code, and seriously focusing on this.